aennaki-bs/DMBApp/DMV_Technical_Documentation.md

 ### 2.1 Application Purpose

-DocuVerse serves as a comprehensive platform for managing the complete document lifecycle from creation to archival, with emphasis on:
+DMV serves as a comprehensive platform for managing the complete document lifecycle from creation to archival, with emphasis on:
 - Structured approval processes
 - Real-time collaboration
 - Integration with existing business systems